auth0/docs/articles/api-auth/dynamic-client-registration.md

 ## Use dynamic registration

-In this section we will see how you can dynamically register and configure a application.
+In this section we will see how you can dynamically register and configure an application.

 ### Register your application